Drug Pricing Expert Witness

 Drug pricing terminology used by Pharmacy Benefit Management Systems or PBMs may include:

-· Average Wholesale Price (AWP) and Average Sales Price (ASP)
+· Weighted Average Cost (WAC), Average Wholesale Price (AWP), Average Sales Price (ASP)

 · NDC price reporting